MatthewRizzo/RustHSM/README.md

 Taking it a step further, assume that we found a way around Rust's intrinsic behavior.

-* How would could the HSM controller - defined in a library - understand the memory layout of ALL possible event's and their arguments?
+* How would / could the HSM controller - defined in a library - understand the memory layout of ALL possible consumer's events and their arguments?
 * How would the controller call functions with signatures it does not know?
   * In the case of function pointers/callbacks to handlers.